solid-droid/Chamber/README.md

   ---
   - Failed to read key from store "/home/runner/work/_temp/keystore.jks": Tag number over 30 is not supported
   `check "java -version"`
-  `make sure to use JDK 8 or 11 to generate keystore`
+  `make sure to use JDK 17 to generate keystore`